 Combat: Primitive halflings are well known for domesticating and training climbdogs, though any race can do so.
 The creatures are easily taught and exceptionally loyal.
 Climbdogs fight to the death in defense of their masters.

-In they prefer to attack from above, leaping down on prey if possible.
+True to their nature, they prefer to attack from above, leaping down on prey if possible.